-Despite the high temperatures of the last few weeks, it’s important to remember that flu season is quickly approaching – and it’s not too early to get your flu shot.
+Despite the warm temperatures of the last few weeks, it’s important to remember that flu season is quickly approaching – and it’s time to get your flu shot.
 (And you’ll certainly prefer it to getting the flu.)
-Nevertheless, there’s still a lot of Americans who fail to get their shot.
-During the 2014-15 flu season, for example, over 40% of children and 66% of adults went unvaccinated!
-And keep in mind 2014-15 was a record high for vaccination coverage.
+Click here for information from the CDC on estimates for this flu season.

-Much of the hesitation in getting a flu shot is likely due to not having a full grasp of the vaccine’s importance.
-That’s why Physicians Immediate Care thought it’d be helpful to remind its readers of the many, many benefits of the safe, simple, and inexpensive flu vaccine – especially when you weigh it against the dangerous, complicated, and steep costs.
+That is why Physicians Immediate Care would like to remind its readers of the many, many benefits of the safe, simple, and inexpensive flu vaccine – especially when you weigh it against the dangerous, complicated, and steep costs of getting the flu.

 Benefits of Getting a Flu Shot